frag-o-matic/qnd/Checklist/README.md

 ## Checklist ##
-`checklist` is a very simple terminal based application to run through a checklist.
+`checklist` is a bare-bones terminal based application for running through a checklist written in `C++`.
+I use it to run my personal checklists for build, review and packaging releases etc.

 ###Build###
 Build has been tested with `Ubuntu 14.04` and `Ubuntu 16.04` releases with the system `gcc`.
 To build, simply run `make` in the folder containing the source files.
 There are no additional dependencies.